 Cellulitis is treated with antibiotics.
 Your child should start feeling better in about 2 days.
 They'll get liquid or tablet antibiotics to take at home if needed.

-If your child has a more severe infection or an eye infection, they might need to go to the hospital to get antibiotics through their arm.
-After that, they could continue taking antibiotics at home.
+If your child has a more severe infection or an eye infection, they might need to go to the hospital to get antibiotics through a drip in their arm.
+After that, they will continue taking antibiotics at home.

 If your child has cellulitis, take them back to your GP for a skin check 3 days after they start their antibiotics.
 If their skin still looks red and swollen after they finish their antibiotics, go back to your GP.